U-ways/network/README.md

 USAGE EXAMPLE

-  ppd -R --mtu 20  # Run PPD as a sender host with MTU of 20 ppd -R --mtu 20  # Run PPD as a receiver host with MTU of 20
+  ppd -S --mtu 20  # Run PPD as a sender host with MTU of 20 ppd -R --mtu 20  # Run PPD as a receiver host with MTU of 20
 ```